rackerlabs/support-how-to/content/cloud-networks/common-network-troubleshooting-tools.md

 The following flags are commonly used with the `telnet` command:

-- `-4`: Forces telnet to use IPv4 addresses only
+- `-4` forces telnet to use IPv4 addresses only.

-- `-6`: Forces telnet to use IPv6 addresses only
+- `-6` forces telnet to use IPv6 addresses only.

 **Successful telnet response**